Rob Krider hosts the Club Racer show on GoRacingTV.com which shows racers the how-to for car prep.

-After a quick trip to All-Engine Distributing I scored a JDM Nissan block (without a big ass hole in it) and took it to Rich at T.E.M.
+After a quick trip to All-Engine Distributing I scored a JDM Nissan block (without a big hole in it) and took it to Rich at T.E.M.
 Machine Shop in Napa, CA, to have the engine checked over.
-With some parts and advice from Nick Arias at Atomic Speedware I got the motor back together just in time to ?panic? about how much time I didn?t have to get the engine back into the car and chassis dynotune it at Performance In-Frame Tuning and align the car at B & G Tires.
+With some parts and advice from Nick Arias at Atomic Speedware I got the motor back together just in time to panic about how much time I did not have to get the engine back into the car and chassis dynotune it at Performance In-Frame Tuning and align the car at B & G Tires.

 When everybody is standing around with the hood up, and nobody is holding a tool in their hand, your day is over.